Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LgGYmQrwAgg.md

 ### Transcript

-> i wouldn't be surprised if mod support allows for third-party maps that would be really cool a lot of people want different maps so yeah i could i could do it
+> I wouldn't be surprised if mod support allows for third-party maps that would be really cool a lot of people want different maps so yeah I could I could do it